 And then her foot – and her life – broke into pieces.

 When the severity of the injury meant that she had to take at least a year off from the gym, Scheff’s daughter lost her sense of self.
-No longer sure where she belonged, she began a downward spiral.
+No longer sure where she belonged, her troubled teenage daughter began a downward spiral.

 Scheff’s daughter’s search took her down some dark paths.
 It was so hard to watch a sweet girl who had never gotten into any kind of trouble transform into a monster.